MysteryPancake/FL-Studio-Presets/README.md

 ## Fruity Reverb 2 Presets

 ### [Reverb Delay](Reverb_Delay.fst)
-This reverb has minimal diffusion which produces a wide delay-like effect.
+This reverb has minimal diffusion to produce a delay-like effect.

 ### [Reverb Metallic](Reverb_Metallic.fst)
-This reverb has minimal decay time which produces a metallic effect.
+This reverb has minimal decay to produce a metallic effect.

 ### [Reverb Squeaky](Reverb_Squeaky.fst)
-This reverb has high mod depth and mod speed which produces squeak-like pitch slides.
+This reverb has full mod depth to produce squeaky pitch slides.